Norwood Assembly: Closing

-A series of "flex" businesses were constructed.
-Where once had stood a single blue-collar car factory, the property was transformed into a mixed-use combination of business - office, light industrial and retail, providing mix-use income to the City.

-As of spring 2007 the only remnants of former GM buildings were two parking garages.
-Those were absorbed into a new office complex along Smith Road (State Rte.
-561), with additions of an adult gym/workout center, day-care center, restaurants, banking center and several medium and small businesses.
-One small street, formerly leading into the GM plant from Montgomery Road (U.S. Route 22), was closed and developed into a mixed use complex named after a major tenant Matrixx Marketing and later Convergys Corporation complex.
-It has been home to those businesses as well as a bank, satellite television provider and medical consulting/MRI/diagnostic laboratory.
+The property was transformed into a mixed-use combination of business - office, light industrial and retail.
+By the spring of 2007, the only remnants of former GM buildings were two parking garages.
+Those were absorbed into an office complex along Smith Road (State Rte.
+561), with additions of a gym, day-care center, restaurants, banking center, and several medium and small businesses.
+One small street, formerly leading into the GM plant from Montgomery Road (US Route 22), was closed and developed into a mixed use complex named after a major tenant Matrixx Marketing and later Convergys Corporation complex.
+The third and last piece of usable land from the GM plant at the corner of Montgomery Road (U.S. Route 22) and Smith Road (State Route 561) was developed with plans for a medical arts building.

-There was also a railcar holding lot and loading area off Tennessee Ave. where the present day Harley-Davidson dealership is located.
-The rail spur itself is directly behind and up on the hill behind the Harley-Davidson dealership along the old B&O line.
-As of 2012 the loading area is still there complete with the loading ramps.
-However this area is becoming quickly overgrown with trees and bushes and it is difficult to tell it's even there anymore.
-Many of the rails still exist as well as the light poles.
-The driveway up the hill from the holding lot was removed when the Harley dealer was built.

-As of Fall, 2007, the third and last piece of usable land from the GM plant at the corner of Montgomery Road (U.S. Route 22) and Smith Road (State Route 561) was developed with plans for a medical arts building.

 The successful development of those former GM Assembly properties spurred interest by other developers to choose Norwood for commercial development.
 One mile away, two open-air shopping malls were built at the former R. K. LeBlond Machine Tool Company, located where Interstate 71 and Ohio State Rte 561 (Edwards Road) converge.
-Those properties were named Rookwood Pavilion and Rookwood Commons and have been very successful as well.
+Those properties were named Rookwood Pavilion and Rookwood Commons.